Knight1/VanMooof-Module/README.md

     4. Type "vi" (version), Enter.
 Verify that the Version shown is v1.17.
 3. Type "st" (start), Enter.
 Mainware should start.
 4. Type "batware", Enter.
-5. After the Update use "battery" to verify that the BMS was sucessfully Updated.
+5. After the Update use "battery" to verify that the BMS was successfully Updated.

-### To save the distance i put the bike into shipping.
-That saved the distance into eeprom.
+### To save the distance I put the bike into shipping.
+That saved the distance into EEPROM.
 ```console
 distance 0
 Set 0.0 Km